Making the UK greener, one house at a time

 • Percentage rise in cost of living due to energy prices, based on total household spending (projected future prices in January 2021, compared to those in May 2022).

-The information provided in this dataset was sourced from Eurostat, Household Energy Price Index, and the International Monetary Fund
+The information provided in this dataset was sourced and compared from Eurostat, the Household Energy Price Index, and the International Monetary Fund